Man Accused Of Threatening #PrinceGeorge Online Says He's Not A Terrorist

-Husnain Rashid, an alleged supporter of the Islamic State group was charged with sharing information on social media which was considered threatening to Prince George, the oldest son of Prince William and Kate Middleton.
+Husnain Rashid, an alleged supporter of the Islamic State group, was charged with sharing information on social media which was considered threatening to Prince George, the oldest son of Prince William and Kate Middleton.
 Rashid denies committing terrorism offenses.

 A Man Is Charged With Online Threats Towards Prince George